jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: NBA superstar Michael Jordan was originally cut from his high school basketball team.
+⚡<!-- FUNFACT --> Fun fact: The skeleton of Jeremy Bentham is present at all important meetings of the University of London

 </div>